lunatech-labs/lunatech-argo-demo/README.md

    You should see `Writing to /app/data/log.txt from setup and from do` and the file `log.txt` should have this content.

+## Usage

+### Submitting a workflow

-7. Now submit the workflow and watch it run:
+Submit the workflow and watch it run:

-       argo -n submit demo --watch argo-demo.yaml
+	argo -n demo submit --watch argo-demo.yaml

-   You can now change the logfile parameter and see it taken into account in the workflow logs.
+You can now change the `logfile` parameter and see it taken into account in the workflow logs.

 	argo -n demo submit argo-demo.yaml -p logfile=/app/data/toto.txt --watch argo -n demo logs @latest

-8. Templates
+### Templates

+We can change the kind of this Workflow to a WorkflowTemplate one, to reuse it.
+First create it in the cluster:

     argo -n demo template create argo-demo-workflow-template.yaml

+We can now submit a small workflow containing only a reference to this WorkflowTemplate:

+    argo -n demo submit argo-demo-using-template-no-params.yaml --watch

+We can change the parameters different values for the parameters with two ways: from within a workflow definition or as CLI arguments:

+	argo -n demo submit argo-demo-using-template.yaml --watch
+	argo -n demo logs @latest
+	argo -n demo submit argo-demo-using-template-no-params.yaml --watch -p logfile="/app/data/template-workflow-cli-params.txt" argo -n demo logs @latest

+### Using the REST API

+TODO

 ## Notes